Tubridy

 * Note

-page.
-It also shows how the Gaelic names are formed.
-I did some research on the Coat of Arms and I am dubious about what is shown there to be correct.
-According to my research Coat of Arms was not an Irish custom and where used they frequently were different for different family groups.
+Much of the information on the Tubridy name is from the Wikipedia ~ Tubridy page, which also shows how Gaelic names are formed.
+I researched the Coat of Arms and am dubious about what is shown there to be correct.
+According to my research, the Coat of Arms was not an Irish custom, and when used, they frequently were different for different family groups.

 Update